What are the requirements to participate in an off-campus study program?

 How will credits transfer?

 It is important that you discuss with your major/academic advisor the courses you plan to take before you study off-campus.
-With the approval of your advisor, you may use courses to fulfill major or general requirements for the BA.
+With the approval of your advisor, you may use courses to fulfill major or general requirements for your degree.
 If you are on a Wells College or an affiliated program your grades will transfer back and count toward your GPA.
 Please note that credits earned on a non-affiliated will be treated as transfer credit.
 This means the credits only, not the grades, will transfer and that only courses in which grades of C- or better are earned will transfer.

 How much will it cost to study off-campus?

 Students participating in Wells College or affiliated off-campus study programs pay Wells College tuition, room, board, and fees.
 Students receive their institutional aid for one semester when studying on a Wells College or an affiliated program.
 Should a student choose to study abroad for more than one semester on a Wells College or an affiliated program, the student will be charged Wells College tuition, room, board, and fees, but institutional aid will not be available.
 Wells will cover the cost of tuition, room, and board on the program (if meals are not included in the program fee and the cost of the program is less than the cost of tuition, room, and board at Wells, a meals credit will be provided).
-If a program fee exceeds the cost of tuition, room, and board at Wells, students will be billed for the cost difference.
+If a program fee exceeds the cost of tuition, room, and board at Wells, the student will be billed for the cost difference.

 What if I am not interested in any of the Wells College or affiliated programs?